Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Components**: V, S
 - **Duration**: [Concentration](conditions.md#concentration), up to 1 minute
 Requires language proficiency in DrowA wave of soporific violet motes washes forth from you in a length 6 *(9m)* cone.
-Each creature in the area has the Dazed condition until the end of your next turn and must make a WIS Saving Throw.
+Each creature in the area is [Dazed](conditions.md#dazed) until the end of your next turn and must make a WIS Saving Throw.
 On a failure, the creature additionally falls asleep, gaining the [Unconscious](conditions.md#unconscious) condition until the end of your next turn.
 The creature wakes early if it takes any damage.
 **Using a Higher-Level Spell Slot.** The Cone’s size increases by 2 *(3m)* for every slot level above 4.
 - **Classes**: Bard, Sorcerer, Warlock, Wizard